lehernandezc/recuadoriensis/README.md

 # recuadoriensis
-Code for research article "The genomic basis of domestic colonisation and dispersal in Chagas disease vectors"
+Code for research article "Population genomics and geographic dispersal in Chagas disease vectors: landscape drivers and evidence of possible adaptation to the domestic setting"